libp2p/specs/pubsub/gossipsub/gossipsub-v1.3.md

 This version specifies a way to for gossipsub peers to describe their characteristics to each other without requiring a new protocol ID per extension.

-This spec MUST be updated upon introducing a new extension, either canonical or experimental, to the network.
+The extensions.proto file registry MUST be updated upon introducing a new extension, either canonical or experimental, to the network.

 ## Motivation